sudosoph/docs/content/tutorials/overview/better-than-a-cdn.md

 weight: 2
 ---

-section.io realigns the CDN promises into a modern Application Edge system.
+The section.io platform provides superior application performance, availability,scalability, and security by putting architects, developers, and sysadmins in the driver's seat.

-By focusing on putting architects, developers and sysadmins in the driver's seat, teams are able to get superior outcomes for application performance, availability, scalability and security.
+Unlike legacy CDN's, section.io has designed an Application Edge system for modern agile development.

 section.io differs from contemporary CDN platforms by:

 * allowing a choice of reverse proxy technology.
 * allowing engineers to use normal tooling to configure the system.
 * providing a real time devops toolset.

-This differs from legacy CDN approaches:
+Unlike with legacy CDNs, with section.io:

 * **there is no "one size fits all"**.
-Legacy CDNs have a single architecture that may, or may not, suit your architecture today and tomorrow.
+Legacy CDNs have a single architecture that may or may not suit your needs now and into the future.
 * **there is no "push and pray"**.
-With full integration into the development lifecycle you know, on your laptop, that things will work before go-live.
+With full integration into the development lifecycle, the section.io platform allows you to test new proxy configurations on your laptop before go-live.
 * **there is no "visibility gap"**.
 Legacy CDNs are slow to deliver diagnostics, and offer no analytics tools to turn raw data into actionable insight.
+We provide dynamic and detailed logs of how your traffic is passing through our system.

-section.io is ready to handle your workload, whether you have a single large site or many large sites.
+section.io is ready to handle your workload regardless of the number of sites you have or the size of your traffic.

 [Find out about how section.io is ready to help you manage multiple sites]({{< relref "tutorials/overview/agency-ready.md" >}}).